yuvalmGS/gigaspaces-wiki-jekyll/xap97/deploying-and-interacting-with-the-space.markdown

 ## Creating and Deploying a Processing Unit onto the Service Grid Infrastructure

-By using [processing units](./the-processing-unit-structure-and-configuration.html), you can deploy full-blown applications onto the service grid, and leverage on the [Space's messaging](./messaging-support.html) and code execution capabilities, such as [remoting](./space-based-remoting.html) and [task execution](./task-execution-over-the-space.html).
+By using [processing units](./the-processing-unit-structure-and-configuration.html), you can deploy full-blown applications onto the service grid, and leverage on the Space [Event Processing](./event-processing.html) and code execution capabilities, such as [remoting](./space-based-remoting.html) and [task execution](./task-execution-over-the-space.html).
 This allows you to execute the business logic close to the Space instance for the best possible performance.

 A processing unit can define an embedded Space in the processing unit's [`pu.xml`](./configuring-processing-unit-elements.html) file.
 The `pu.xml` file is, in effect a [Spring](http://www.springframework.org) XML configuration file, and you simply define the Space using GigaSpaces namespace extensions, or using plain Spring format.
 Here is an example: